minhtienvu/url_shortener/README.md

 * `/decode`
     * For the decode function, we will query the database to get its original URL relies on a shortened link.
 I use RDBMS to read this information from the database.
 However, with an application not relying much on associations with other tables, I recommend using the `Redis` database to increase read-function speed and decrease latency.
 ##### API
 * For API functions(`encode and decode`).
 I suppose we give these APIs to a third party or to the front-tend team in a microservice system.
 We need to use at least one security layer to ensure the authorized User uses our API.
-In my project, I use `JSON Web Tokens(JWT)` to generate authentication JWT to verify authorized Users when calling my API features.
+In my project, I use `JSON Web Tokens(JWT)` to generate authentication JWT to verify authorized users when calling my API features.
 * For authentication, I set the token working only 10 minutes to easily raise an `Unauthorized` error if the token expired.

 ##### Redirection function
-* When Users access a shortened link on the browser.
+* When users access a shortened link on the browser.
 I want to check whether this URL is valid or not and redirect back to its original URL if it is valid and exists in my system.
 I will customize my routes to do this function.

 ##### Deployment
 * I will deploy this project on Heroku.